ajaimaxwel-pmd/python_wave_generator/README.md

-Certainly!
-Here's a README file for your project:

 ---

-# Wave Effect Video Generator
+# Script to create wave effect from an image

-This program generates a video with a wave effect applied to an input image.
+This script generates a video with a wave effect applied to an input image.
 The wave effect simulates a rippling motion that intensifies towards the bottom of the image.

 ## How it Works